Physics with Positrons 2

 Content, Learning Outcome and Preconditions

-7) explain the production and measurement with Positronium
+- explain the production and measurements with Positronium and the negatively charged Positronium ion

 Courses, Learning and Teaching Methods and Literature